ailuropoda0/deviot-learning-labs/labs/sdk-deviot/3-sdk.md

 ```
 Thing class has three instance variables: ***id***, ***name***, ***kind***. *id* is a unique ID of a Thing instance. *name* is a display name of an instance shown on DevIoT. *kind* is the kind of an instacne, which is for its icon.

-Thing instance can be either an input component or an output component.
 An input component is a component getting variables like a light sensor.
 It takes variables(properties) by using the method *add_property*.
 An output component is a component doing some actions like LED.
 Actions are registered by using *add_action* method and defining methods.

+A Thing instance can have both properties and actions.
+But the instance can act as either an input component or an output component in each project.

 ### Action
 ```